Where is Lhasa Happy Homes located?

 Do you have a facility where we can visit the dogs?

 Lhasa Happy Homes does not have a public facility for viewing the dogs.
-However, we showcase our dogs on a weekly basis at The Westfield Century City Mall (10250 Santa Monica Blvd., a block west of Avenue of the Stars, from 12-4:00).
-The easiest way to locate us is to park in the “orange” section in the parking lot, go up the escalator and signage will direct you.
-We are between Brooks Brothers and Lens Crafters behind the Concierge Booth in the Plaza.
-We also do special events and you can check our Calendar on the navigation board to see where we will be and when!
+However, we showcase our dogs on a weekly basis at ROVER KENNELS ON MAIN STREET, 2116 Main Street in Santa Monica.
+You can't miss our purple tents!!
+There is free parking on 4th Street and Bicknell, one and a half blocks from Rover.
+We also do special events and you can check our Calendar to see where we will be and when!
 We will be happy to make an appointment to meet you there to see our adorable furbabies!
+If you are interested in a specific dog, and we can make arrangements for you to see the dog on a day outside adoptions, we will do our best to accommodate you.

 Do you adopt out of state?